We work with domestic clients doing business across the globe, and clients from outside Scotland who require legal representation here.

 We have particularly notable links with certain jurisdictions around the world.

-We have strong connections with leading commercial law firms in Australia and are regularly instructed on cross-border deals acting alongside our Australian counterparts.
+We have strong connections with leading commercial law firms in Australia, New Zealand & Australasia.
+We are regularly instructed on cross-border deals acting alongside our Australasian counterparts.

 Our recent work has included acting:

-- On behalf of an Australian exploration and mining company in relation to their Scottish mining interests;
+- On behalf of an Australian exploration and mining company in relation to its Scottish mining interests;

 - On behalf of a number of Australian investors in relation to their acquisition of Scottish hotels;

-- On behalf of Australian private clients in relation to their purchase of land, estates and crofts across the Highlands & Islands;
+- On behalf of Australian and New Zealand private clients in relation to their purchase of land, estates and crofts across the Highlands & Islands;

-Anne Macdonald, a partner with the firm who also heads up our business development team together with the HM Connect network (a Scottish based legal referral network), heads our Australia desk.
-Anne has strong family connections to Victoria, Australia following descendants of her ancestor the great Long John Macdonald having emigrated in the early 1900s.
-As a result Anne has spent a great deal of time in Australia and continues to do so.
-Anne is also one of the closest living descendants of the Blessed Mary MacKillop who was canonised at the Vatican in 2010.
+Anne Macdonald, a partner with the firm who also heads up our business development team together with the HM Connect network (a Scottish-based legal referral network), heads our Australasian desk.
+Anne has strong family connections to Victoria, Australia following descendants of her ancestor Long John Macdonald having emigrated in the early 1900s.
+Anne has built strong connections with leading independent law firms across Australia & New Zealand and regularly assists clients of Harper Macleod when Australian or New Zealand legal advice is required through utilising her network of connections.

 Neighbours, of sorts, Denmark has had long links throughout history with Scotland.